Insights

 In ag communications, we manage the public image of agriculture and agricultural literacy, which requires a lot of trust with the public.
 We need to be careful about using tools that could potentially build mistrust.
 It’s crucial to consider the implications of AI to ensure we maintain public confidence in our industry.

 AI is no longer just about autocorrect or specialized marketing.
-Today, it generates images, videos, and even interactions.
+Today, it generates images using tools like an image generator, as well as videos and even interactions.
 With just a few clicks, you can create almost any image or video you want and have artificial conversations.
 AI has become a feature on many platforms, embedded in tools for generating images, text, and even videos and voices.
 This shift means AI is moving from a supplemental role to potentially replacing many roles in creative spaces.

 As a communicator with respect for the arts and humanities, I have deep concerns for those in communication and creative fields.
 The idea that people can lose jobs in these fields is troubling.
 People often argue that technological progress is inevitable, comparing it to the disappearance of the milkman.
 But delivering milk isn’t an aspect of our humanities and arts.
 Storytelling, writing, and film are fundamental to our culture, and our ag story tellers are not exempt from this.